 \section{Introduction}

-In recent years, observational cosmology has experienced significant advancements with the emergence of next-generation galaxy surveys designed to probe larger cosmic volumes and smaller scales than ever before, like the \Euclid mission \citep{EuclidSkyOverview}, the {\it Vera C. Rubin} Observatory Legacy Survey of Space and Time \citep[LSST,][]{ivezic2018lsst}, and the Dark Energy Spectroscopic Instrument \citep[DESI,][]{aghamousa_16}.
+In recent years, observational cosmology has experienced significant advancements with the emergence of next-generation galaxy surveys designed to probe larger cosmic volumes and smaller scales than ever before.
+Examples of such surveys include the \Euclid mission \citep{EuclidSkyOverview}, the Vera C. Rubin Observatory Legacy Survey of Space and Time \citep[LSST,][]{ivezic2018lsst}, and the Dark Energy Spectroscopic Instrument \citep[DESI,][]{aghamousa_16}.
 These cutting-edge surveys will provide unprecedented insights into the structure and evolution of the Universe, making it increasingly important to develop more accurate and robust methodologies for data analysis.
-As we push the boundaries of observational capabilities, it is crucial that our methods of parameters inference are up to the task, to ensure that we can effectively extract valuable information from the wealth of data gathered by these surveys.
+As we push the boundaries of observational capabilities, it is crucial that our methods of parameter inference can ensure that we can effectively extract valuable information from the wealth of data that will be gathered by these surveys.

-Cosmological information is generally extracted from the analysis of 2-point statistics of the fields under study, in real space with the 2-point correlation function or in Fourier space with the power spectrum.
-This is the case for state-of-the art analyses of the temperature and polarisation of the cosmic microwave background \citep[CMB;][]{planck_20} or the large-scale structure (LSS) of the Universe, using galaxy clustering through spectroscopic data \citep{gilmarin_20, bautista_21, DESI_24} or combination of weak lensing and clustering through photometric data \citep{DES3x2_22, KiDS_21, HSC_23}.
+Cosmological information is generally extracted from the analysis of two-point statistics of the fields under study.
+In real space, this is done with the two-point correlation function, and in Fourier space, it is done with the power spectrum.
+The latter is the case for state-of-the art analyses of the temperature and polarisation of the cosmic microwave background \citep[CMB;][]{planck_20} or the large-scale structure (LSS) of the Universe, using galaxy clustering obtained through spectroscopic data \citep{gilmarin_20, bautista_21, DESI_24} or a combination of weak lensing and clustering obtained through photometric data \citep{DES3x2_22, KiDS_21, HSC_23}.

-To extract this cosmological information we need to assume a priori what the distribution of our data is to model the likelihood function.
-A simple assumption which is commonly made for 2-point statistics is that they follow a multivariate Gaussian distribution.
-However we know that it is not the case, even for Gaussian fields like the CMB.
-Indeed, the 2-point statistics of a Gaussian field follows a $\chi^2$ distribution with a number of degrees of freedom equal to the number of independent modes at the considered scale.
-On large scales this number is low, such that the $\chi^2$ distribution is far from being a Gaussian \citep{hamimeche_08}.
+To extract this cosmological information, we need to assume, a priory, what the distribution of our data is in order to model the likelihood function.
+A simple assumption that is commonly made for two-point statistics is that they follow a multivariate Gaussian distribution.
+However, we know that it is not the case, even for Gaussian fields such as the CMB.
+Indeed, the two-point statistics of a Gaussian field follows a $\chi^2$ distribution with a number of degrees of freedom equal to the number of independent modes at the considered scale.
+On large scales this number is low such that the $\chi^2$ distribution is far from being a Gaussian \citep{hamimeche_08}.